Justices turn away VW appeals over emissions scandal suits

 German-based Volkswagen ultimately paid more than $23 billion in fines and settlements with federal regulators, the company said in its court filings.

-It now is facing additional suits from state and local governments over its admission that it installed software on 585,000 new cars sold in the U.S., and more than 11 million cars worldwide, that turns on pollution controls during government tests and shuts them off on the road.
+It now is facing additional suits from state and local governments over its admission that it installed on 585,000 new cars sold in the U.S., and on more than 11 million cars worldwide, software that turns on pollution controls during government tests and shuts them off on the road.

 The 9th U.S. Circuit Court of Appeals ruled the suits from Florida and Utah could continue over software updates that Volkswagen installed to allow the deception to continue, when owners took their vehicles in for service or recalls.